-(continued, next page)

-Health Care Reform

-President Obama signed the Patient Protection and Affordable Care Act (PPACA) into law in March of 2010, and it is currently in its second year of implementation.
+(continued, next page) Health Care Reform President Obama signed the Patient Protection and Affordable Care Act (PPACA) into law in March 2010, and it is currently in its fourth year of implementation.
 While TSCL feels that there are pieces of the law which are helpful and necessary we have several concerns about the impact it will have on senior citizens.
 Specifically, TSCL is concerned that the legislation's projected Medicare savings are built on shaky accounting and that some of the reductions in Medicare spending may harm seniors.
-TSCL was disappointed that the PPACA did not address a long term solution to the so-called "doc fix" and is also concerned with provisions in the PPACA which would impose additional costs and taxes on seniors.
+TSCL was disappointed that the PPACA called for significant cuts to the Medicare Advantage (MA) program.
+Already, many MA plans have begun reducing benefits in order to absorb the cuts, leaving enrollees with higher costs and fewer supplemental benefits like vision or dental coverage.